 Wash the stencil (a quick rub with a sponge works well) between each set and pat dry with paper towels.
 Overlap the last row you painted when you start the next section to keep the stencil and design all lined up!

 4. Once the paint is completely dry, use a fine grit sandpaper to add some more texture and interest to the furniture.
 Gently sand along the ridges and edges of the piece.
 Think about areas that would be well worn and sand more in those spots.
 Step back and look at the furniture to determine where to add more sanding.
 Dust off the piece well.

 5. You can use the same stencil brush to add a coat of wax to the furniture.
 This wax is really thin and goes on quickly.
 Work the wax into the paint with a circular motion.
 There are also tinted waxes if you’d like to play around with changing the look of the paints.
 The wax gives the furniture just a very light sheen and protects the paint and exposed wood.
 After the wax dries, you can buff it with a lint-free cloth.

 Now load up your gorgeous desk with your favorite dishes or all your pretty fabric and enjoy!

 Do you have a piece of furniture that’s just waiting for a stencil upcycle?
-I’d love to hear about it!
+You can find more ideas with my stenciled bedroom accent wall and the stenciled side table projects I’ve also completed.
+I’d love to hear about your stenciling or upcycle projects!
 What are you waiting for?
 Time to go for it!